-Lesson 1: If it weren’t for one last-ditch effort, the idealistic Barack Obama may not have ever been president.
+Lesson 1: If it weren’t for one last-ditch effort, the idealistic Barack Obama may never been president.

 Barack Hussein Obama grew up in Honolulu with his mom and grandparents.
 Nobody would expect him to end up in public office, much less be president one day.
 In his youth, he did drugs and partied, and even his grades were mediocre.

 But in his teen years reading became a passion of his.
 He soon found himself fascinated with political theory and wanted to use his knowledge to solve social and economic issues.

 After graduating from Columbia, he worked with communities in Chicago to help people adversely affected by the closure of steel plants.
 While he learned a lot, he wanted more change that could have a real impact on communities.
 So he went to Harvard Law.

 After graduation, he became a state senator and now had a young family.
 It seemed like he had it all.
 But he wanted more.
 So he decided to run for the House of Representatives, despite Michelle’s protesting that he should be around more.

 It was also a bold move considering the opponent was a popular incumbent.
 He lost by 30 points.
 At this low point in his life, he reflected on his choices.
 He had made an arrogant decision to run a nearly impossible race, and worse, he let down his family.